 - Rubber bowls or wall mounted feeders if you plan to feed grain

 - Good, draft free shelter with ventilation.
 A three sided shelter is good in more moderate climates, but in areas where there are very winters, it’s best to have a four sided shelter than be closed up against sub zero temperatures.
 If the goat are shut outside of their primary shelter during the day, they will need some kind of run in to get out of the rain.
 Goats hate rain.
 For real.
+Make sure the shelter has clean, dry bedding.

 - A well fenced, outside area for them to be able to get plenty of sunlight, fresh air, and safe forage